Espantalho2017/Flatiron-Phase-1-Project/notes.md

 # To Do 7/7
 - []  Make calls inside index.js to format table of db.json data
     - [x] Fetch data from objects in db.json backend
-    - [] Display all the data from db.json Fetch on html page as "cards"

 # To Do 7/15
 - [x] Create template and write text into README.md from Flatiron example